Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the Customizer.

 == Changelog ==

+= 1.4.8 =
+* jQuery updates for setting Organic Custom page template in editor

 = 1.4.7 =
 * Fixed insecure link for enqueueing YouTube API